Optimizing Linear Correctors: A Tight Output Min-Entropy Bound and Selection Technique: Introduction

 \subsection{Our Contributions}

 In this work, we noticeably improve Lacharme's previously established min-entropy bound of the linear corrector's output.
 The improvement is achieved by first establishing new relations between the probabilities of a linear code and its cosets.
 These relations are then used to gain new insights into the connection between the weight distribution of a binary linear code and the linear corrector's output probabilities.
 We show that our new bound is also suitable for TRNGs whose noise sources produce independent and non-identically distributed raw bits.
 To demonstrate the applicability of this newly established result, we devise an optimization procedure to select linear correctors that achieve the best trade-off between the necessary input min-entropy rate and the throughput reduction to obtain the desired output min-entropy rate.
 We leverage the existing knowledge of the best known linear codes and known weight distributions to find the optimal performing linear correctors.
-Our bound enables us to find linear correctors that can be up to $68.8 \%$ more efficient than the ones obtained by the old bound for the same input min-entropy.
+Our newly introduced bound enables us to find linear correctors that are up to $130.56 \%$ more efficient in entropy extraction compared to those derived from the previous bound for an equivalent input min-entropy.
+Across the entire examined input min-entropy range, the new bound averages an enhancement in extraction efficiency by $41.2 \%$.
 We have made the list of optimal performing correctors according to the new bound available at \cite{OurGithub}, along with the weight distributions of their corresponding codes and the input min-entropies required to use them.
 This resource is intended to help TRNG designers in selecting appropriate post-processing techniques and to facilitate the reproduction of our work.